More Information

 STEP 1000-10A

-Messages about work and success are all around us, and how we understand and define success differs between cultures and individuals.
-In this class, we will explore different cultural ideas about work and success and how they influence society, human behavior, and human-social interactions.
-We will test common assumptions and explore multiple perspectives about work in order to better understand how principles about work and success operate in our lives.
-The course will primarily use close reading, discussion, and a self-directed research project (including options for different forms of student expression) to practice critical and creative thinking.
+Messages about work and success are all around us – from social media and education to our families and local communities.
+In this class, we will explore different cultural attitudes and beliefs about work and success and how they influence society, human behavior and values.
+We will test common assumptions and explore multiple perspectives about work to better understand how we think about our own success and future.
+The course will use close reading, active learning and discussion, and a self-directed research project to explore this theme and practice critical and creative thinking that is essential in students’ professional and personal lives.

 STEP 1000-11A